 Rachel Allen is a life-long educator and practitioner who supports others to practice and educate for peace and justice in their work and personal lives.
 She earned her B.A. degree in Interdisciplinary Studies from Northwestern University and her M.A. degree in Theater from the University of Oregon.
 At Valencia College in Orlando, Florida, Rachel is a tenured Professor of Humanities and founding member and director of the Peace and Justice Institute.
 She presented a credible pathway to peace at a High-Level Forum at the United Nations in 2018 and was noted as one of the people making a difference in Central Florida by the Orlando Sentinel.
 She is an avid fan of ArtReach Orlando and believes in the power of art to change the lives of children and nurture community.
 Rachel is a proud parent of two children; they live in Maitland, Florida.

-Since her arrival to Florida almost ten years ago, Birte continues to concurrently expand her professional and creative skills, as joint owner and Marketing Manager of an information security firm with her husband, based in Winter Park, Florida.
-And much like her days in Germany, Birte also continues to create and inspire as a philanthropist, while also finding time to express herself to the world through her own artwork.
-She began almost immediately serving her new community, quickly earning a seat as a board member of Council of 101 for the Orlando Museum of Arts in the capacity of VP Corporate Development and Sponsorship.
-Having been introduced to ArtReach Orlando and its wonderful mission by her dear friend Sarah Zimmer, Birte said immediately “yes” when asked if she would be interested in the possibility of joining the Board.
+Since her arrival to Florida in 2011, Birte continues to concurrently expand her professional and creative skills, while also finding time to express herself to the world through her own artwork.
+Almost immediately she began serving her new community, quickly earning a seat as a board member of Council of 101 for the Orlando Museum of Arts.

 Greg is a partner at the law firm ShuffieldLowman and a Martindale-Hubbell AV-rated attorney practicing in non-profit law, estate planning, including high-net worth estate tax planning, corporate law, tax law, and probate, representing individuals and families with complex business and estate planning needs.